-353. Defendants' wrongful conduct, as alleged herein, directly and proximately caused the economic loss suffered by Plaintiff and the Class.
-During the Class Period, Plaintiff and the Class purchased BD common stock at artificially inflated prices and were damaged thereby when the price of BD common stock declined when the truth was revealed.
-(Plaintiff incorporates here the allegations at paragraphs 239-257, set forth above, in full).

-354. Throughout the Class Period, the price of BD common stock was artificially inflated and/or maintained as a result of Defendants' materially false or misleading statements and omissions.
-The price of BD common stock significantly declined (causing investors to suffer losses) when Defendants' materially false or misleading statements, alleged herein to have been concealed from the market, and/or the effects thereof and information relating thereto, were revealed and/or the risks that had been fraudulently concealed by the Defendants materialized.

-355. As a result of the disclosure of the truth of Defendants' fraud, BD's stock price dropped \$33.74 (nearly 12%) in one day on unusually heavy trading volume, to close at \$252.25 on February 6, 2020.
+- 353. Defendants' wrongful conduct, as alleged herein, directly and proximately caused the economic loss suffered by Plaintiff and the Class.
+During the Class Period, Plaintiff and the Class purchased or otherwise acquired BD common stock or call options at artificially inflated prices, or sold BD put options at artificially deflated prices, and were damaged thereby when the price of BD common stock declined when the truth was revealed.
+(Plaintiff incorporates here the allegations at paragraphs 239-257, set forth above, in full). - 354.
+Throughout the Class Period, the price of BD common stock and call options was artificially inflated and/or maintained, and the price of BD put options artificially deflated, as a result of Defendants' materially false or misleading statements and omissions.
+The price of BD common stock significantly declined (causing investors to suffer losses) when Defendants' materially false or misleading statements, alleged herein to have been concealed from the market, and/or the effects thereof and information relating thereto, were revealed and/or the risks that had been fraudulently concealed by the Defendants materialized. - 355.
+As a result of the disclosure of the truth of Defendants' fraud, BD's stock price dropped \$33.74 (nearly 12%) in one day on unusually heavy trading volume, to close at \$252.25 on February 6, 2020.

-356. It was entirely foreseeable that Defendants' materially false or misleading statements and omissions discussed herein would artificially inflate and/or maintain the price of BD common stock.
+356. It was entirely foreseeable that Defendants' materially false or misleading statements and omissions discussed herein would artificially inflate and/or maintain the price of BD common stock and call options, and artificially deflate and/or maintain the price of BD put options.
 It was also foreseeable to Defendants that the revelation of the truth would cause the price of the Company's common stock to fall when the artificial inflation caused or maintained by Defendants' misstatements and omissions was removed.
 Thus, the stock price decline described above was directly and proximately caused by Defendants' materially false or misleading statements and omissions.

 VIII.
-DEFENDANTS FORLENZA AND POLEN ENGAGED IN INSIDER TRADING IN VIOLATION OF SECTION 20A
+DEFENDANTS FORLENZA AND POLEN ENGAGED IN INSIDER TRADING IN VIOLATION OF SECTION $20A^{10}$